Every Labor Day Weekend

 Blessing photo from the 1950s.

-When it comes to matters of tradition, no single day in the event-filled weekend can equal the historical significance of Sunday.
-The keeping of these Sunday customs create a link between the humble origin of the festival in 1936 and the mammoth celebration into which it has grown.
+When it comes to tradition, no single day during the event-filled weekend carries the historical significance of Sunday.
+Preserving these long-standing customs creates a vital link between the festival’s humble beginnings in 1936 and the grand celebration it has become today.

-It all began over 80 years ago, when the placid port at Morgan City and Berwick received the first boatload of jumbo shrimp, fresh from the deepest waters ever fished by a small boat.
-The very first celebration was held, appropriately on Labor Day, when members of the local unit of Gulf Coast Seafood Producers & Trappers Association, in recognition of the holiday, staged a friendly labor demonstration that has come to be known as the first festival.
-There were frog and alligator hunters, shrimpers, crab fishermen, dock workers and oystermen parading in the streets.
-Of course, it was not the grand procession that it is today, but it was the first street parade nonetheless.
+More than 90 years ago, the tranquil port of Morgan City and Berwick welcomed the first boatload of jumbo shrimp, freshly harvested from the deepest waters ever explored by a small fishing vessel.
+The inaugural celebration took place fittingly on Labor Day, when members of the local Gulf Coast Seafood Producers & Trappers Association organized a labor demonstration in recognition of the holiday.
+This gathering, now recognized as the festival’s origin, featured a spirited procession of frog and alligator hunters, shrimpers, crab fishermen, dock workers, and oystermen parading through the streets.
+Though modest compared to the grand spectacle of today’s procession, it was the first official street parade of the festival.

 43.jpg